Mass testing in establishments

 - Safety policy (to be submitted via file upload at the end of the form)

 Establishments that have already been registered after asking the canton about testing still have to register using the form.

 It is also important to note that subsequent registration on the testing platform is done by the employees themselves and requires a smartphone.

 Once you have registered we will check your application.
 Due to high demand, this process may take some time.

-As soon as you have been accepted into the testing programme, we will contact you and give you details about the next steps (briefing).
-The order in which establishments are accepted is based on the aforementioned risks, e.g. increased transmission risk.
+As soon as you have been accepted into the testing program, we will contact you and give you details about the next steps (briefing).